Hard (Jagged Edge album)

 Hard is the fourth studio album by American R&B group Jagged Edge.
 It was released by Columbia Records on October 14, 2003 in the United States.
 The album was the band's first project not released under mentor Jermaine Dupri's So So Def label, after its deal expired at the end of 2002 and the band became contractually bound to Columbia Records.
 Dupri became less prominent on Jagged Edge's new material as a result, with Melvin Coleman taking over much of the production duties on Hard.

 The album earned largely mixed to negative reviews from music critics, some of whom called it repetitious and bland.
 Upon its release, Hard debuted at number three on the US Billboard 200 with first-week sales of 178,000 copies and sold more than 870,000 copies domestically.
 It was eventually certified Gold by the Recording Industry Association of America (RIAA) and reached Silver status in the United Kingdom.
 The album spawned two singles, including the top ten single "Walked Outta Heaven."

 Promotion

 Hard was preceded by lead single "Walked Outta Heaven."
 The song was released on August 19, 2003 and debuted at number 41 on Billboards US Hot R&B/Hip-Hop Singles & Tracks chart.
-It eventually peaked at number six on the US Billboard Hot 100, becomding the band's highest-charting single since "Where the Party At."
+It eventually peaked at number six on the US Billboard Hot 100, becoming the band's highest-charting single since "Where the Party At."
 Follow-up and final single "What's It Like" was released in 2004 and peaked at number eighty-five on the US Billboard Hot 100, as well as number 32 on the US Hot R&B/Hip-Hop Singles & Tracks chart.